ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 ## Ordering VMware HCX for a new instance
 {: #hcx_ordering-new}

-To order a new VMware vCenter Server instance with VMware HCX from the {{site.data.keyword.vmwaresolutions_full}} console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.
+To order a new VMware® vCenter Server instance with VMware HCX from the {{site.data.keyword.vmwaresolutions_full}} console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.

 ## Ordering VMware HCX for an existing instance
 {: #hcx_ordering-existing}